ATRC-AURIN/PLANitOsmParserWrapper/README.md

 ## Getting started

-The simplest way to use this wrapper is to build an executable jar file by running a Maven build on pom_fat_jar.xml.
-This will build a jar file that can be run from the command line.
+The simplest way to use this wrapper is to simply build this project via its pom.xml.
+This in turn will gather all dependent PLANit modules as well as its own local modules PLANitAurinParser.
+The latter's pom.xml is configured to generate an executable jar in its target output dir.
+Hence, after successfully building this project the executable jar can be found under path/to/PLANitOsmParserWrapper/modules/PLANitAurinParser/target/PLANitAurinParser_version_.jar.
+It is this jar that can be run from the command line.
 Below you will find an example on how to conduct a simple conversion based on an OSM URL with a bounding box for a small area in Germany

 ```
-java -jar PLANitAurinParser.jar --input "https://api.openstreetmap.org/api/0.6/map?bbox=13.465661,52.504055,13.469817,52.506204" --country Germany --fidelity fine  --output ./output/Germany
+java -jar PLANitAurinParser_version_.jar --input "https://api.openstreetmap.org/api/0.6/map?bbox=13.465661,52.504055,13.469817,52.506204" --country Germany --fidelity fine  --output ./output/Germany
 ```

 Below a list of the available command line options that are currently exposed.
 The PLANit OSM parser has many more options than currently made available.
 If you wish to use those, then we suggest not using this wrapper but instead directly utilise the PLANit platform instead.

 ## Command line options